Southport FC 2022-23 Team Photo

 8-Charlie Munro (845)

-Our first signing of the summer with Charlie Munro joining the club from Warrington Town.
+Our first signing of the summer of 2021 with Charlie Munro joined the club from Warrington Town.

 Charlie is 24, a central midfielder, born in Billinge, who started his footballing life with Ashton Town before moving on to Ashton Athletic.